StanfordVL/GibsonEnv/README.md

 python random_agent.py
 ```

-We recommend following this example because it connects to a virtual environment running remotely in `capri19.stanford.edu`, and does not require you to manually set up.
+We recommend following this example because it connects to a virtual environment running remotely in `capri19.stanford.edu` (you need to be in Stanford network to access this address), and does not require you to manually set up.

 ```python